idealab-isu/NURBSDiff/README.md

 # TorchNURBSEval
-This repo contains code for fitting a curve to any input point cloud.
+This repo contains code for fitting curves and surfaces to any input point cloud.

 # Requirements and Install dependencies
 All requirements updated in the environment.yml in the parent folder of the git repository.